alegudiel/Proyecto1_Redes/README.md

 ## How to use?
 * Download the project in: <pre> https://github.com/alegudiel/Proyecto1-Redes </pre>
 * Open the project and launch a Terminal or Shell inside of it
-* Verify that your computer has pip using <pre> python -m pip install --upgrade pip </pre>
-* Download the requiriments of the project using: <pre> pip install -r </pre>
 * Run the project using: <pre> python main.py </pre>

 ## Domain
 * alumchat.fun

-## Basic functionality
+## Basic

+📝 Sign-up an account on the server

-1. Register an account
+💻 Log-in using an existing account

-2. Log-in
-3. Sign out
-4. Delete an account
+🗑️ Delete an account from the server

-## Advanced functionality
+## Advanced

+👤 1 to 1 messaging

-1. Show all available users
+👁 Show all contacts and their status

-2. Add an user as a contact
+👩🏻‍💻 Add users to contact list

-3. Show contact information of a user
+🤖 Show user's contact information

-4. 1 to 1 messaging
-5. Group messaging
+👥 Chat rooms

+📢 Set a presence message

+🔔 Send / receive notifications

+📂 Send / receive files

-6. Set a status
+💭 Set a default status
-7. Receive notifications
-8. Send/receive files

 ## Resources used
 * https://oriolrius.cat/wp-content/uploads/2009/10/Oreilly.XMPP.The.Definitive.Guide.May.2009.pdf
 * https://slixmpp.readthedocs.io/en/latest/
 * https://xmpp.org/